Hashish: Manufacturing processes

-The largest producer today is Afghanistan, however studies suggest there is a "hashish revival" in Morocco.
 Solventless Rosin Method was discovered by Phil Salazar in 2015.
 Rosin is created by pressing Cannabis Flower, Dry sift, or Ice water hash in between parchment paper using a pneumatic or hydraulic press with heated plates to create force and pressure to expel the oil from the product.
 The moisture present in the flower, Dry Sift, or ice water hash will create steam pressure and force the oil from the source creating a solventless hash product.

 Quality

 Tiny pieces of leaf matter may be accidentally or even purposefully added; adulterants introduced when the hashish is being produced will reduce the purity of the material and often resulting in green finished product.
 If hash is particularly sticky, this can mean that additional oils have been added to increase the overall weight of the product.
 The most common quality indicator is the smell.
 High-quality hash will smell fragrant and aromatic, whereas hash of low quality may have a distinct mouldy or musty aroma.
 The tetrahydrocannabinol (THC) content of hashish comes in wide ranges from almost none to 65% and that of hash oil from 30% to 90%.
 Hashish can also contain appreciable amounts of CBD, CBN and also contain trace amounts of other cannabinoids.

 As mentioned above, there has been a general increase in potency as the competition has grown bigger and new hybrid plants have been developed.